Unbiasedness and Optimization of Regional Weight Cancellation: Simulation Results

-where $\varphi_{i,x}$ is the average value of the flux in the $i$-th bin for calculation $x$, and $\sigma_{i,x}$ is its standard error.
+where $\varphi_{i,x}$ is the average value of the flux in the $i$-th bin for calculation $x$, and $\sigma_{i,x}$ is its standard error. $A$ corresponds to the results from the delta-tracking simulation without weight cancellation, and $B$ corresponds to the results from the negative-weighted delta-tracking simulation with cancellation.
 For independent, normally distributed variables with a large number of degrees of freedom, the distribution of the $t$-variable should approach a normal distribution.
 A plot of the empirical distribution of the $t$-variable is provided in Figure~\ref{fig:c5g7_t_variable}.
 We excluded from the comparison all the bins where the flux was estimated to be zero, or where the relative standard error was greater than 20\%.
 This was done in an effort to ensure that each bin was approximately normally distributed, for the Student $t$-variable distribution assumptions to be reasonable.
 It is clear from Figure~\ref{fig:c5g7_t_variable} that the two flux estimates are in good agreement.
 The $t$-variable distribution is not perfectly normal, which is to be expected, as there are correlations between the scores in different flux bins.
 In general, this is a very strong indication that our cancellation method has not imposed any bias on the fission source, and that the method is still exact when applied to heterogeneous cancellation regions.

 The behavior of the total weight is shown in Fig.~\ref{fig:c5g7_wgt}.
 While $W_\text{tot}$ is larger than in the case of square fuel pins with homogeneous cancellation region presented in Fig.~\ref{fig:opt_comparison}, the behavior is in general similar.
 A large $W_\text{tot}$ indicates that there are more negative particles, which will increase the variance in scores.
 This is indeed the case, as our previous work obtained an uncertainty for $\keff$ of only $5\times 10^{-5}$ (albeit for a slightly different problem) \cite{Belanger2021}, while an uncertainty of $9\times 10^{-5}$ was obtained for this problem.